akhromieiev/eleventy-netlify-boilerplate/posts/car-rental-in-montenegro-sitngo-review.md

   - rent
   - review
 ---
-In early summer we have decided to take a 2-week vacation at the end of summer.
+In early summer we decided to take a 2-week vacation at the end of summer.
 We decided to visit Montenegro and rent a car for the whole vacation.
 In this post, I will tell you about our experience of car renting using the Sitngo service.

 ![The keychain from the car with Sitngo logo](/static/img/1a6b56b0-23e0-4c8c-af8b-932898ca4e26.jpg "The keychain from the car with Sitngo logo")

-We haven't heard about this service earlier, but our friends told us about their good experience with this company in the summer of 2019.
+We didn't hear about this service earlier, but our friends told us about their good experiences with this company in the summer of 2019.

 Some facts about this company (something from the internet, something from us):